 Starbucks; first of many Pikes Place Market

 There are still some nice preserved old buildings downtown, which offset the skyscrapers.
-Columbia Square looked very quaint but the weather was still cool so there were not a lot of people hanging out.
+Pioneer Square looked very quaint but the weather was still cool so there were not a lot of people hanging out.
 There are a number of totem poles displayed there and around the town and I passed signs for a couple of reservations on my drive up to Vancouver.
 This was a surprise for me since I had rarely seen much of an Indian presence in the USA outside of Arizona and New Mexico.
 Around the square are a lot of old brick buildings that look like they were once warehouses but are now shops, restaurants, hotels or offices.

 Kayaking within bicycle distance